-Travelling alone is an unbelievable experience that we all have to experience at some point.
-The first few times it’s scary, but eventually, it becomes one of life’s greatest joys.
+Travelling alone is an incredible experience that we all have to experience at some point.
+It’s scary the first few times, but eventually, it becomes one of life’s greatest joys.
 Nevertheless, travelling alone carries certain risks, despite where you go.
 Therefore, here we give you tips to travel alone and stay safe.

-Needless to say, before travelling it is essential that you do your analysis well regarding your destination, from how people dress to the type of risks they have (which can be everything from bad weather and heavy traffic to insecurity, scams and diseases).
+Needless to say, before travelling, you must do your analysis well about your destination, from how people dress to the type of risks they have (which can be everything from bad weather and heavy traffic to insecurity, scams and diseases).

 1. Do your best to look and act like the locals

-The first step to staying secure when travelling alone is not drawing attention.
-Dress and act like the locals and try not to look like a tourist (travel light and don’t bring three suitcases).
-It is very important that you respect local cultures and customs, such as not talking on the phone on trains in Japan.
+The first step to staying safe when travelling alone is not drawing attention.
+Dress and act like the locals and try not to look like tourists (travel light and don’t bring three suitcases).
+You must respect local cultures and customs, such as not talking on the phone on trains in Japan.

-How to dress is particularly important.
-Although there are destinations where it does not matter, there are others where it does, and something as simple as bringing a sleeveless blouse can be considered in bad taste and even offensive.
+How to dress is especially important.
+Although there are destinations where it does not matter, there are others where it does, and something as simple as bringing a sleeveless blouse can be considered bad taste and even offensive.